Not sure where to start with all the different functions of Inventory Planner? Here is a quick guide to get you started!

 Select any item; it will appear on the righthand side.
 Then you can drag and drop to arrange the report for customization.
 You can save it as is, or save the report as a default template.
 You can also set a default by hovering over the three little dots.

 Sales Period for Forecast: This is the default sales period that Inventory Planner is referencing to generate forecasts based on the Recent Sales and Trend Forecast Method*.
 This date range also affects the Forecast and Replenishment metrics in other tabs as well (eg. Reporting, Overstock).
 The period is set in the top right of the Replenishment screen.

-*Note: Seasonal and Top-Down Forecast Methods refer to the same months in prior years as the sales reference period.
-This is beneficial for holiday and seasonally driven items with 12+ months of history.
+*Note: The Seasonal Forecast Methods refers to the same months in prior years as the sales reference period.
+This is beneficial for holiday and seasonally driven items.
 Forecast Methods can be set account-wide or customized by item.
 Learn more about Forecast Methods here.

 Details Screen + Replenishment & Forecast Tab